summerdawn-ai/mcpify/README.md

 ## Configuration

-### McpifyOptions Structure
+### Structure

-Configuration is organized into several sections:
+Mcpify configuration is organized into several sections:

 ```json
 {